“We are stewards of a life altering experience you will remember for years to come and at GSS, we take that responsibility seriously”

 Graham Sales Safaris primarily hunts in The Associated Private Nature Reserves which consists of Timbavati and Klaserie, and covers 420 000 acres of land without any fences.
 These nature reserves are a conglomerate of privately owned nature reserves.

-The process of dismantling the fences between these private nature reserves and the Kruger National Park started in the early 1990s and therefore ensures a variety of game, including Africa’s big five.
+The process of dismantling the fences between these private nature reserves and the Kruger National Park started in the early 1990s and therefore ensures an abundance of a variety of game, including Africa’s big five.

-The Kruger National Park is one of the larges game reserves in Africa.
-The Klaserie Private Nature Reserve is one of the largest privately owned nature reserves in South Africa and covers some 120 000 acres.
+The Kruger National Park is one of the largest National Parks in Africa.
+The Timbavat Private Nature Reserve is one of the largest privately owned nature reserves in South Africa and covers some 120 000 acres.
 The Timbavati Private Game Reserve is a prime hunting area with mainly savanna type of vegetation which includes grass and trees.
 The altitudes ranges between one thousand to one thousand five hundred feet above sea level.
 The months November to March are the wet season.
 Safaris are scheduled between April through till end of October.

 Graham Sales has nearly twenty years’ experience in dangerous game hunting as well as plains game hunting.
 His experience and natural desire to ensure an ultimate trophy elephant hunting experience will without a doubt have all clients in awe and completely satisfied with not only the tusker taken as well as the overall hunting experience.